JoemarDev/Petme/README.md

 # Technology
 PHP(VANILLA) | MYSQL | JAVASCRIPT | HTML 5 | CSS |  BOOTSTRAP

+# Next Update PET ME Version (0.02)

+1. Re-design the blog page ✅

+2. Make article button in blog ✅

+3. Make a admin dashboard where you can see pending post. ✅

 # Next Update PET ME Version (0.01)

 1. Re-Design the pet card ✅

-2. Put a activity history in profile page
+2. Put a activity history in profile page ✅

 3. Make SEO friendly All Page. ✅